Code1010/c-mines/README.md

 # c-mines
-A C implementation of a CLI version of Minesweeper.
+A C implementation of Minesweeper using ncurses.

 ```
-Usage: ~$ ./c-mines len num
+Usage: ~$ ./mines len num
 ```

 | Parameter | Meaning |